Academic and Learning Resources Librarian

 - databases and websites

 Before you start remember to download the VPN from IT Services to gain seamless off-campus access to ebooks, ejournals, databases, email and print credits etc.

-If this guide does not provide you with the information that you need then please contact your Academic and Learning Resources Librarian.
+If this guide does not provide you with the information that you need then please contact your Librarian, Angie Applegate: firstname.lastname@example.org

 The library stocks books in both print and electronic format, which you can find on the catalogue.

 Printed books on the same subject are given the same shelfmark number, which is located on the spine of each book.
 The shelfmark number consists of numbers and letters.
-For example The postgraduate research handbook has the shelf-mark 001.4 WIS.
-The ‘WIS’ stands for Wisker (the author).
+For example Critical reading and writing for postgraduates has the shelfmark 378.170281.
+The ‘WAL’ stands for Wallace (the author).
 Books with several editions should be located together.

 Useful shelfmarks for Digital Technologies:

 |006.754||Social media applications|